lrvick/lrvick/posts/20120224191558-Accessibly_Importing_vCards_From_QR_Codes.md

 Details on this issue can be found [here](http://code.google.com/p/android/issues/detail?id=9215&q=vcard&colspec=ID%20Type%20Status%20Owner%20Summary%20Stars)

-After much toying around I found that if you serve the files with just the right headers in your web server, you can bypass this issue and Android will see the vCard as a vCard and let you import it.
+After much toying around I found that if you serve your VCF files with the following headers Android treat them as importable vCard files:

-In order to do this you will need to configure your web server to serve VCF files with some special headers.

-Whenever a target vCard file is accessed it must contain the following headers for Android to treat is as an importable vCard file:

     :::
     Content-Disposition: attachment;